Introduction

 Acquiring an E-3 Status from Abroad

 If the E-3 beneficiary is outside the United States, an E-3 petition with USCIS is not required.
 The employer must process a Labor Condition Application (LCA) with the US Department of Labor.
-The E-3 beneficiary then applies for an E-3 visa at the US Consulate or embassy abroad using the LCA and other supporting documents (See E-3 Checklist).
+The E-3 beneficiary then applies for an E-3 visa at the US Consulate or embassy abroad, presenting the following documents:

 Admission to the US